Posted February 20, 2020

 LookingGlass notes that numerous national and international events are set to occur in 2020, including the 2020 Summer Olympics in Tokyo, Japan and the United States presidential election.
 The United Kingdom’s exit from the European Union (Brexit) is also scheduled to take place in 2020 at the end of January.
 Due to these global and political events, we can expect to see misinformation campaigns, bot accounts, and rouge advertisements distributed through social media.
 Some social media platforms have taken action to restrict fake bot accounts and rogue advertisements from spreading misinformation.
 However, we cannot be sure how effective this will be in terms of politics and national and global events, specifically with the events occurring in 2020.
 We assess there will be a surge of bot accounts and false advertisements as adversaries look to develop ways to cause disorder and promote disinformation campaigns.

-For insights like these, contact us to learn more.
+For more trends and insights like these, contact us directly to learn more.